didiersmith/marys-maidens/chapters/the-floor.md

 "Individual processing allows us to target each specimen's unique needs, ensuring optimal-"

 "Cut the marketing shit, Mr. Miskewitz.
-Foetesus don't have unique needs.
+Fetuses don't have unique needs.
 Oxygen, carbon, vitamins and minerals, just like every other mammal.
 Let me guess, you could never afford the capital expenditure of upgrading to batch?"

 "We tune our folate supply according to the unique genetic makeup of-"

 "Yeah, yeah, whatever.
 We'll take care of it.
 Show me the nursery."

 Tyler bit his lip and led the prick past the mismatched racks of single wombs.
 They really had all been top-of-the-line - back when they were new.
-Now, that the oldest generations were long past their warranty periods and one of the main womb vendors had gone out of business, an increasing fraction of the equipment was held together with Flex-Seal and crossed fingers.
-Still - if it ain't broke, don't fix it.
+Now that the oldest generations were long past their warranty periods and one of the main womb vendors had gone out of business, an increasing fraction of the equipment was held together with Flex-Seal and crossed fingers.
+Still - if it ain't broke...

 The delivery room was empty - still twelve weeks until Batch 46 was ready.
 Then it would be a madhouse for five days - the place would be crawling with temps, running back and forth, cracking open the eggs and hooking the bubs up.
-Gastric tube, catheter, poop chute, hearing aid, _Cocomelon_.
+Gastric tube, catheter, poop chute, _Cocomelon_.
 Not complicated, but someone always managed to screw it up.
 Historical data indicated an expected 95% yield - 760 bubs for the nursery.

 "Looks clean," remarked the prick.
 No other comments.

 The nursery was bustling.
 Batch 45 was in that awkward phase where some of them were starting to crawl, but others were content to lie on their backs all day, happily absorbing the hypnotic melodies and visuals of _Cocomelon_.
 Waste tubes had to come out of the crawlers, or they'd get tangled.
-Dozens of nurses in purple scrubs chased after the crawlers, keeping them from hurting themselves, changing their diapers, and pumping formula into their gastric tubes.
+Dozens of nurses in purple scrubs chased after the crawlers, keeping them from hurting themselves, changing their diapers, and pumping fortified goat milk into their gastric tubes.

 "They're differentiating," the prick remarked.
 "Looks labour intensive."

 Tyler nodded.
 "It's the most expensive stage in the process," he said.
 "But it's only for a few weeks."

-"Are these nurses temps?"
+"Are these nurses temp?"

 "No. The work is too specialized.
-We reallocate them from the other batches and just go light on supervision for a while."
+We reallocate them from the other batches and just go light on supervision for a month."

 The prick shook his head.
 "You never studied process engineering, did you?
 This is where you should go continuous.
 Graduate the items immediately when they start crawling.
 Your single wombs could actually help here - if you spread out the load, you'd have constant resource demand instead of these insane spikes."